-Nicholas Phan's engagements this season include his return to the Cleveland Orchestra for Bach’s B minor Mass, his debut with the Dallas Symphony performing Britten’s Serenade for Tenor, Horn, and Strings, a program of Bach cantatas with the National Symphony Orchestra, and a return to Houston Grand Opera for Sondheim’s Sweeney Todd.
-Other 2014-15 season highlights include solo recitals in Houston, Istanbul, and Carnegie Hall; concerts with the Pittsburgh, Baltimore, and Vancouver symphonies, and Boston Baroque; and the release of his solo album, A Painted Tale, in early 2015 on the Avie label.
+Highlights for Nicholas Phan (Jaquino) this season include his return to the Cleveland Orchestra for Bach’s B minor Mass, his debut with the Dallas Symphony performing Britten’s Serenade for Tenor, Horn, and Strings, a program of Bach cantatas with the National Symphony Orchestra, and a return to Houston Grand Opera for Sondheim’s Sweeney Todd.
+Other 2014-15 season engagements include solo recitals in Houston, Istanbul, and Carnegie Hall; concerts with the Pittsburgh, Baltimore, and Vancouver symphonies, and Boston Baroque; and the release of his solo album, A Painted Tale, on the Avie label.
 His recent opera engagements include Falstaff (Fenton) with Portland Opera, Don Giovanni (Don Ottavio) with Atlanta Opera, and Il barbiere di Siviglia (Almaviva) with Seattle Opera.
 He made his debut with the San Francisco Symphony in 2009.

 Mr. Phan’s solo albums, Winter Words and Still Falls the Rain, both featuring music of Britten, were released on Avie Records.
 His growing discography includes the Grammy-nominated recording of Stravinsky’s Pulcinella with Pierre Boulez and the Chicago Symphony (CSO Resound) and the opera L’Olimpiade with the Venice Baroque Orchestra (Naïve).